casutton/casutton.github.io/_posts/2018-07-07-logistic-tsunami.md

 but only on research.
 Some people don't check email before 4PM.
 Some people send lots of emails late at night because they're tired anyway.
-I don't do split things up by day, because I like to do small tasks when I get tired from concentrating.
+I don't split things up by day, because I like to do small tasks when I get tired from concentrating.
 I make sure to schedule meetings back to back, to try to keep blocks of time for deeper work.